wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 ## Click to expand

-To hide text until the reader clicks on the "Click to expand!", surround the hidden text this way:

 <details>
   <summary>Click to expand!</summary>
 Hidden text
 </details>

+Click on the "Click to expand!" above to reveal hidden text.

+To hide text until the reader clicks, surround the hidden text this way:

 {% highlight html %}
 &#123;details>